Australian Superkart Championship

-The Australian Superkart Championship is a motor racing series run in Australia under the auspices of CAMS under their Superkart regulations.
+The Australian Superkart Championship is a motor racing series run in Australia under the auspices of Motorsport Australia and AASA under their Superkart regulations.
 The karts race on full-size Australian circuits and in 2013 the series was raced at Sydney Motorsport Park and Phillip Island Grand Prix Circuit.
 As of 2007 the series has raced as part of the Shannons Nationals Motor Racing Championships.
 The series is one of nine that enjoy full CAMS Australian Championship status.

 National titles have also been run by other sanctioning organisations over the years as one-off events.

 Classes

 Presently three different classes of Superkart compete in the Australian championship: 250 International (for two cylinder 250cc engines), 250 National (for single cylinder 250cc engines), 125 Gearbox (for 125cc engines).
 Rotax max family of classes no longer compete for Australian championship status but have a single event non-gearbox Nationals with three classes: Rotax Light and Rotax Heavy, both weight based categories and Rotax Junior for drivers of the ages 12–16, and they run their Rotax 125cc engines without a power valve, reducing the power output of the class relative to Rotax Light and Rotax Heavy.
 While all classes compete for a national title, because of regulations in 2008 only the winners of the 250 International class has consistently been able to claim Australian Champion.
 Prior to the widespread popularity of Rotax Max the non-gearbox classes were 100cc engine capacity.
 Previously there was also a fourth gearbox class for 80cc engines Superkarts but numbers have dwindled in recent times to the point that 80cc class has been folded into 125cc class at national level and today only survives in limited numbers at state level.